Mach's principle and the origin of the quantum phenomenon: Introduction

-There have been several attempts to describe Schrodinger's equation\cite{Schrodinger1926} from the classical picture.
-First of such attempts was made by David Bohm in terms of hidden variable theory\cite{Bohm1952,Bohm1952a}.
-This theory is similar to the De Broglie's pilot wave theory and is most popularly known as the Bohmian mechanics.
-Several versions of the Bhomian mechanics have been developed by researchers through past few decades.
-Another independent attempt was made by Nelson\cite{Nelson1966} to explain Schrodinger's equation under the hypothesis that every particle of mass $m$ is subject to a Brownian motion with diffusion coefficient $\hbar/2m$ and no friction.
-Attempts were also made to bring the Schrodinger's equation directly from the uncertainty principle\cite{Hall2002,Hall2002a}.
-In some recent works the Schrodinger's equation have been derived from the non-equilibrium thermodynamics\cite{Gerhard2008,Gerhard2009}.
-An attempt to bring the Schrodinger's equation from Mach's principle has also been made by Gogberashvili\cite{Gogberashvil2011}.
-Gogberashvili's work shows that the Machian model of the universe can provide a nice platform to describe the quantum behavior of nature.
-The attempt made in the present paper to bring quantum mechanical behaviour from Mach's principle is conceptually different from the Gogberashvili's attempt.
-In other word, though Mach's principle used in the present paper is similar to Gogberashvili's paper, the mathematical detail of the theory in this paper is completely different from that.
+There are several attempts to describe Schrödinger's equation \cite{Schrodinger1926} from the classical picture.
+First of such attempts was made by David Bohm in terms of hidden variable theory \cite{Bohm1952,Bohm1952a} where he introduced the concept of quantum potential responsible for producing quantum behavior in a particle.
+The formalism is popularly known as the Bohmian mechanics.
+A similar theory known as pilot wave theory was also proposed by De Broglie.
+Another independent attempt was made by Nelson \cite{Nelson1966} to explain Schrödinger's equation under the hypothesis that every particle of mass $m$ is subject to a Brownian motion with diffusion coefficient $\hbar/2m$ and no friction.
+Attempts were also made to bring the Schrödinger's equation directly from the uncertainty principle \cite{Hall2002,Hall2002a}.
+In some recent works, the Schrödinger's equation is derived from the non-equilibrium thermodynamics \cite{Gerhard2008,Gerhard2009}.
+An attempt to bring the Schrödinger's equation from Mach's principle is also made by Gogberashvili \cite{Gogberashvil2011}.
+Gogberashvili's work shows that the Machian model of the universe can provide a nice platform for describing the quantum behavior of nature.
+There are many other interpretation of quantum mechanics such as \cite{Nottale1998,Nottale2007}.
+In this paper we make an attempt to explain some of the quantum mechanical behaviour from Mach's principle using Bohmian formalism.

-In the following sections, the theory is described conceptually from different thought experiments.
-Then based on these thought experiments, the mathematical details of the theory are described in the later sections.